Cacsjep/mscp/docs/plugins/smart-client/sc-remote-control.md

 ## API Endpoints

 All endpoints require a `Bearer` token in the `Authorization` header.
-Use the Swagger UI Authorize button or pass it directly:
+Use the Swagger UI Authorize button or pass it directly.

 ```
 Authorization: Bearer <your-token>